Mammaplasty: Reduction mammaplasty

 Breast reduction surgery is also known as reduction mammaplasty or mammoplasty.
 It is a cosmetic surgical procedure aimed at reducing large or sagging breasts to a more comfortable size and shape.
-Large ptotic breasts can quickly become troublesome for patients, leading to potentially debilitating symptoms and a poor quality of life.
+Large ptotic (sagging) breasts can become troublesome for patients, leading to potentially debilitating symptoms and a poor quality of life.
 Patients seeking breast reduction commonly present with complaints of migraines, back pain, neck pain, severe discomfort, unwanted harassment, poor self-image and anxiety among other symptoms.
 These patients can benefit greatly from a reduction in breast size, as most symptoms are relieved by reduction mammaplasty.

 Reasons for treatment

 Many women with large breasts experience varying degrees of physical and psychological distress, often including: